-INVESTMENT ANALYSIS AND PORTFOLIO MANAGEMENT
+23MBAPF303A INVESTMENT ANALYSIS AND PORTFOLIO MANAGEMENT

-Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External:60Total: 100 End Semester Exam: 3 Hours

-- To Understand the Concept of investing and mechanics for formulating investment decisions. - To communicate orally and in written form the concepts of Concept of investing and mechanics for formulating investment decisions. - To apply the investing concepts and skills lifelong. - To clarify the structure and functioning of capital market. - To expose the concepts of investment Risks and Securities. - To facilitate them to understand and exploit the tools available for analysis.
+- 1. To Understand the Concept of investing and mechanics for formulating investment decisions. - 2.
+To communicate orally and in written form the concepts of Concept of investing and mechanics for formulating investment decisions. - 3.
+To apply the investing concepts and skills lifelong. - 4.
+To clarify the structure and functioning of capital market. - 5.
+To expose the concepts of investment Risks and Securities. - 6.
+To facilitate them to understand and exploit the tools available for analysis.

-- 1. Understand the Concept of investing and mechanics for formulating investment decisions. - 2.
-Apply the investing concepts and skills lifelong. - 3.
-Demonstrate capabilities of problem-solving, critical thinking, team work and communication skills - 4.
-Demonstrate knowledge and compute value of security analysis & portfolio management and apply the concept to Evaluate the business proposal applying capital budgeting techniques - 5.
-Understand about SAPM.
-Investments', its types, risk involved in investments', analysis pertaining to investments, Portfolio Theory and models on investment management. - 6.
-Comprehend the knowledge of assessing the working of organization to assess the liquidity position of the firm.
+COs Course Outcomes Blooms Level CO1 Understand the Concept of investing and mechanics for formulating investment decisions.
+Understand CO2 Apply the investing concepts and skills lifelong Apply CO3 Demonstrate capabilities of problem-solving, critical thinking, team work and communication skills Apply CO4 Demonstrate knowledge and compute value of security analysis & portfolio management and apply the concept to Evaluate the business proposal applying capital budgeting techniques Apply CO5 Understand about SAPM.
+Investments', its types, risk involved in investments', analysis pertaining to investments, Portfolio Theory and models on investment management.
+Under stand CO6 Comprehend the knowledge of assessing the working of organization to assess the liquidity position of the firm.
+Understand